mmiranda222/.statsuite/content/changelog/_index.md

 > **Warning:** if the `/init/allMappingsets` method for "option 1" fails with a time out error, you can whether run the method a second time (previous successful initializations will be skipped), or increase the `DataImportTimeOutInMinutes` configuration.
 > **Note** that if none of the above options is applied, then the `/rest/data/...` queries will continue to work, however the 'updatedAfter' feature will not function correctly.

-> **Disclaimer on the updatedAfter feature:** Until the ticket [dotstatsuite-core-sdmxri-nsi-ws#347](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/347) is released, when `updatedAfter` parameter has no time zone information then UTC time is assumed.
+> **Warning on the updatedAfter feature:** Until the ticket [dotstatsuite-core-sdmxri-nsi-ws#347](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/347) is released, when `updatedAfter` parameter has no time zone information then UTC time is assumed.
 It is the client's responsibility to provide its time zone to guarantee an appropriate response.

 **Performance evolutions**: Despite the availability of important new data management features, such as advanced deletions, merges and replacements, mixed actions and intentionally missing values, the performance of data imports as well as of data exports has **significantly increased** in this release compared to all previous .Stat Suite CORE releases: